-George F. Wright was born in Litchfield, Connecticut in 1828.
-He received a classical education and opened an art studio in Wallingford.
+After receiving a classical education, George F. Wright opened an art studio in Wallingford, Connecticut.
 In 1847, he moved to Hartford and accepted the position of custodian at the Wadsworth Atheneum.

-Wright’s artistic specialty was painting portraits.
-To perfect his craft, he studied at the National Academy Museum & School of Fine Arts in New York as well as with portraiture masters in Germany and Italy.
-His stellar reputation as a portrait artist resulted in him serving as the portrait artist for several Illinois and Connecticut governors.
-Many of his works are on display at the Museum of Connecticut History.
+Wright’s specialty was painting portraits.
+To perfect his art, he studied at the National Academy Museum & School of Fine Arts in New York as well as with portraiture masters in Germany and Italy.
+His artistic reputation led to him serving as the portrait artist for several Illinois and Connecticut governors.

 When Abraham Lincoln was elected president, artists were clamoring to paint his portrait.
 Unable to accommodate separate sittings, Lincoln agreed to a free-for-all portrait session.
 Artists painted his portrait while he sat for them all.